Worrying is Not Stupid

 Worrying is stupid.
 It’s like carrying around an umbrella waiting for it to rain.Wiz Khalifa

-The above Wiz Khalifa quote has been floating around quite a bit these days.
+I see the above quote from Wiz Khalifa quote pop up from time to time .
 I checked.
 Mr. Khalifa lives in Los Angeles—where rain is rare and, when precipitation does fall, citizens are most likely in their cars.
 The chances of him getting wet are slim.

-The analogy is just faulty.
-Umbrellas will actually keep you dry when it rains.
-Worry offers no such protection against the things we worry about.
+Khalifa’s premise is faulty.
+Umbrellas will actually keep you dry when it rains, whereas worry offers no such protection against the things we worry about.

-Any Harry Potter fan knows that our biggest power over our worries and fears is the ability to name them them.
+Any Harry Potter fan knows that our biggest power over worry and fear is the ability to name them.
 Telling people their worries are stupid is counterproductive.
-Those worries needs to be owned and named without the added fear that they will be dismissed.
+People need to have safe spaces to name those fears, and being made to feel like spiritual weaklings for having worries will do nothing to help dispel them.
+Anxieties need to be owned and named without the added fear that they will be dismissed.

 Your worries are not stupid.
 They are not unimportant.
 In fact, they are extremely important because they have the potential to rule (and even ruin) your life.
 Call them out.
 Name them.
 Pray over them.
 Share them with God and with friends and with mental health professionals (you can love Jesus and have a therapist, too).